PoisotLab/ms_network_prediction/manuscript.md

 that good models maximise the ratio of information provided by the model to the number of parameters it has.
-However, when the intended use-case of a model is prediction the relevant form of validation is _predictive accuracy_, which should be tested with _crossvalidation_.
-Crossvalidation methods divide the original dataset into two---one which is used to fit the model (called the _training_ set) and one used to validate its predictive accuracy on the data that it hasn't "seen" yet (called the _test_ set)
+However, when the intended use-case of a model is prediction the relevant form of validation is _predictive accuracy_, which should be tested with _cross-validation_.
+Cross-validation methods divide the original dataset into two---one which is used to fit the model (called the _training_ set) and one used to validate its predictive accuracy on the data that it hasn't "seen" yet (called the _test_ set)